Atlanta Child Injury Lawyer

 Finally, many consumers’ reports are available on-line allowing parents to shop for, and more importantly, compare various child safety seats.

-Our Atlanta-based injury law firm has had the privilege of representing many children who have been injured due to the negligence or recklessness of others.
 All child injury cases are terrible, as no child in Atlanta, or anywhere else, should ever be injured because someone else was careless.
 However, among the most egregious cases we see are those involving kids who have been badly injured by drunk drivers operating on Georgia’s roads and highways.
+Read More.

 One common type of daycare injury is a burn to a child.
 Why?
 Among other ways, children can suffer burns at daycares on playground equipment that is too hot, overheated sidewalks, and from hot liquids left within their reach.
 Young children are often not able to determine whether swings, slides, or other typical playground apparatus are safe for use.
 As such, childcare workers should inspect equipment on hot days before allowing children to use it—yet, many times no such inspection is conducted.
 In addition, when daycare workers leave coffee, hot tea, or hot water within reach of children, those liquids can burn the child when a cup or pot is grabbed by a curious kid and tips over.